diezrabanos/AEMET-DATOS_PLUVIOMETRICOS/README.md

 You need an api key that can be obtained for free by registering at the following link: https://opendata.aemet.es/centrodedescargas/altaUsuario

-A folder with the data until 9/5/2018 is included.
+Three zip files with the data until 9/5/2018 are included.

+IMPORTANT!-->For further uses you need to unzip the 160 folders and put them together on JSON_STATIONS folder.